Installation guide

 Agent won’t start

-Check the service status and logs:
+Check the service status and logs on the platform that applies.

 sudo systemctl status alpamon